 - Injuries or deaths resulting from improperly maintained cellar grate

-Prompt and thorough investigation of these claims is mandatory.
+A prompt and thorough investigation of your claims is mandatory.
 This usually includes an immediate inspection of the accident location including scene photographs and witness interviews before evidence is lost or destroyed.
 Trained investigators are retained to immediately secure all available evidence and try to answer a host of pertinent questions including the length of time the unsafe condition existed, prior complaints, prior accidents, and building code violations.
 It may even be necessary to utilize experts in various disciplines such as an engineer or an architect to properly investigate and evaluate your case.

 - Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf was named as Lead Counsel for the case involving fire at Stouffer's Hotel in Westchester County.
 We represented the estates of 11 members of the Board of Directors of a Fortune 500 Company killed in the fire.
 Case settled for more than $50,000,000.